 You will become increasingly efficient throughout intern year as long as you’re consistent with your style, but this hinges on establishing an organized regimen.
-For example, on admitting days on my internal medicine wards months, I’d get to the hospital super early, check out with the night intern to see how our team’s patients did overnight, quickly check vitals, and then proceed to see all the patients.
-I’d start writing my progress notes and be ready with the basic note by rounds.
+For example, on admitting days on my internal medicine wards months, I’d get to the hospital super early, check out with the night intern to see how our team’s patients did overnight, quickly check vitals, and then see all the patients.
+Then, I’d start writing my progress notes and be ready with the basic note by rounds.
 The majority of my post-rounding activities involved procedures, adjusting orders, and following up with consultants.
 This routine maximized my efficiency, but I couldn’t do it without scutsheets (and checkboxes!) to keep my plans, lab values, vitals, and daily progress notes organized.

 If you’re cross-covering on a large volume of patients, triaging is important to prioritize your organization scheme.
 Know which patients must be seen immediately and which ones need an order in the EMR.
-Nurse calls about chest pain?
+A nurse calls about chest pain?
 Ask them to repeat vitals and possibly get an EKG depending on the context as you walk over to evaluate the patient.
-Patient is hyperglycemic to 250 mg/dL overnight?
+The patient is hyperglycemic to 250 mg/dL overnight?
 Use your clinical judgment – in most cases, there’s no need to treat this at 2 AM (aka, don’t write for sliding scale insulin).
-One of the hallmark objectives of intern year is to look at a patient and know the degree of his or her sickness.
+One of the hallmark objectives of intern year is to look at a patient and know the degree of their sickness.
 Do they need to go to the ICU?
 Does the stroke pager need to be invoked?
 Can you manage this with a dose of Tylenol?
 With more experience, you’ll get more comfortable with cross-covering and triaging.
 In the interim, it’s all about staying organized.